 (3) All the provisions of this Act relating to presiding officers shall apply to presiding officers at each section of a polling place.

-108. No licensed premises to be used
+108. Licensed premises not to be used for polling place

 No part of any premises licensed for the sale of intoxicating liquors shall be used for the purposes of any polling place.